SpeedyTransforms

 Now we transform into spectral space and call power_spectrum(::LowerTriangularMatrix)

-alms = spectral(map)
+alms = transform(map)

 power = SpeedyTransforms.power_spectrum(alms)